 Why Are Gold Bangles Important To Indian Women?

 Bangles are glorified by the poetic symbolizations in Indian literature and are marked as the epitome of feminine grace.
-These Indian gold bangles are more than fashion accessories for Indian women.
+In fact, bangles in Indian culture are more than fashion accessories for women.
 Traditionally, they are more often than not considered a part of a women’s identity.

 What Are Bangles?